HVAC Schools in South Dakota

 Other industry associations offering apprenticeship programs nationwide include:

 It’s worth noting that the accreditation of schools or training programs ensures that the curriculum meets industry standards.
 There are two bodies that offer accreditation in the HVAC industry: HVAC Excellence and the Partnership for Air Conditioning, Heating, Refrigeration Accreditation (PAHRA).
-As of December 2018, there are two programs in SD that have earned accreditation from HVAC Excellence (detailed below) and no PAHRA-accredited programs in the state.
+As of January 2026, there are two programs in SD that have earned accreditation from HVAC Excellence (detailed below) and no PAHRA-accredited programs in the state.

-There are various institutions in South Dakota which offer formal coursework and training in HVAC-R. Located in Mitchell, SD, the Mitchell Technical Institute (MTI) offers a one-year diploma and two-year associate of applied science (AAS) in heating and cooling technology.
+There are various institutions in South Dakota that offer formal coursework and training in HVAC-R. Located in Mitchell, SD, the Mitchell Technical Institute (MTI) offers a one-year diploma and two-year associate of applied science (AAS) in heating and cooling technology.
 The courses are taught by North American Technician Excellence (NATE) certified instructors and are accredited by HVAC Excellence.

 The one-year program includes classes and labs covering: